C.8. Faculty Professional Development

 The following activities and expenses will not be supported by the Faculty Professional Development Fund:

 1. Journal page charges.
-A separate fund exists for this purpose.
+A separate, limited fund exists for this purpose.
 A Scholarly Publication Subvention Fund (SPSF) application form and bills should be submitted directly to the DFDR.

 2. Research leading to the completion of a terminal degree.

 It must be emphasized that the Faculty Professional Development Fund is not large enough to cover all out-of-pocket expenses for faculty travel and research and that grants from the fund are not an entitlement.
 It is often necessary to deny some requests and reduce others.
 Faculty frugality and restraint are essential ingredients in making the fund serve the faculty and the College as well and as fairly as possible.